 We easily saw the huge difference when we took a look at their server list.
 BolehVPN has 35 servers in 12 countries, which is nowhere near the acceptable server spread we expect from a Virtual Private Network.

-We did find that the servers are located in key countries, where most popular streaming services and websites are available.
+We did find that the servers are located in key countries where the most popular streaming services and websites are available.
 With BolehVPN, you can connect to servers in: